Search results for

 Oliver Cragg / Android Authority

-After a long wait, the Microsoft Xbox Series X officially launched in 2020, although it wasn’t until recently that you could really get your hands on it.
+After a long wait, the Microsoft Xbox Series X officially launched in 2020, although it was a few years until you could really get your hands on it.
 With a new design and improved hardware, the Series X is the most powerful console the company has ever released.
 The Series X packs a punch and is a worthy entrant in the everlasting Xbox vs Playstation debate.

 It’s also just one console in Microsoft’s next-gen lineup, with the Xbox Series S available as a more budget-friendly alternative.
 If you can’t decide between the Series X and the Series S, don’t forget to check our full comparison.
 In this article though, we take a closer look at everything you need to know about the Xbox Series X.